This article was originally published on 10/09/2019 and was reviewed and updated accordingly on the above date.

-Being caught in an extreme weather event can be frightening and confusing for all.
-And, unfortunately, investment properties are not immune from impact when Mother Nature unleashes her wrath – disrupting lives, damaging homes and contents, and causing financial losses.
+We know making decisions in the middle of something as catastrophic as a natural disaster can be difficult.
+And, unfortunately, investment properties are not immune from impact when Mother Nature strikes – disrupting lives, damaging homes and contents, and causing financial losses.

 1. Do a safety walkthrough and take steps to prevent further loss or damage